 Leeds City College LRCs are located across its campuses and centres.
-The main HEsupporting library is located in the University Centre.
+The main HE-supporting library is located in the University Centre and the subject specific library on the ground floor within the Blank\ Gallery..
 LRCs provide accessible and supportive study facilities for students, including multiple spaces for individual and group study, personal computers, and multifunctional devices for printing, photocopying, and scanning.

-Information about LRC opening hours, contact details, facilities and resources is available on the LRC website, accessible from the 'Zones' menu of the College's Student Intranet, from the 'Portal' menu on the College website, and by contacting the specific campus.
+Information about LRC opening hours, contact details, facilities and resources is available on the LRC website, accessible from the College's Student Intranet, and the College's G suite for Education